 To earn the CIP, students are required to complete ten courses and maintain paid membership in their local institute, both during their studies and after the completion of their designation.
 We know the financial investment is significant and that it equals long term value to your career.

 Students tell us that the CIP continues to be the one of the most affordable and value-for-money professional designations, costing much less than many of the top-of-mind financial services designations.
 The CIP is an investment with a solid return on your future.

-Prices for the CIP courses themselves vary across the country, and you are encouraged to visit your local Institute or Chapter website's CIP courses page for exact pricing per CIP course.
+Prices for the CIP courses themselves vary across the country and depend on your chosen learning mode. and you are encouraged to visit your local Institute or Chapter website's CIP courses page for exact pricing per CIP course.
 Also, you can see a list of the national fees such as distance learning and examinations fees.